nyc-crh/site/content/gallery/lateef-mcleod.md

 tags:
 questions:
 - What is a passage from the poem that stood out to you?
-- What choices does McLeod make as a writer to emphasize the idea of place - where people can be, where they can’t be, where they want to be?
+- What choices did McLeod make as a writer to emphasize the idea of place - where people can be, where they can’t be, where they want to be?
 - Why do you think McLeod, living as a Black Disabled person today, chose to write a poem about these laws from more than one hundred years ago?
 - What has changed since the era of the Ugly Laws?
 What remains the same?
 ---